Shurat HaDin: Organization and funding

-As of 2015, the annual budget was $2.5 million but Shurat HaDin does not disclose its donors.
+As of 2015, the annual budget was $2.5 million, though Shurat HaDin does not disclose its donors.
 According to an In These Times review in 2019, donations to the organizations include $1.1 million from U.S. foundations and charities over the last decade.
-Prominent donors are the John Hagee Ministries, run by far-right Christian Zionist John Hagee, which has donated at least $225,000; the Jewish Federation of Greater Houston, which has given $475,000; and the Michael and Andrea Leven Family Foundation which has given $25,000.
+Prominent donors are the John Hagee Ministries, run by Christian Zionist John Hagee, which has donated at least $225,000; the Jewish Federation of Greater Houston, which has given $475,000; and the Michael and Andrea Leven Family Foundation, which has given $25,000.

 Israeli government ties

 Shurat HaDin works closely with the Israeli government and the Israeli intelligence community.

 According to a leaked U.S. diplomatic cable, Darshan-Leitner told U.S. officials in 2007 that "in its early years" Shurat HaDin "took direction from the GOI [Government of Israel] on which cases to pursue" and that it received evidence from Israeli government officials.
 The cable quoted Darshan-Leitner directly: "The [Israeli] National Security Council (NSC) legal office saw the use of civil courts as a way to do things that they are not authorized to do."
-She has later denied ever saying that to a U.S. diplomat.
+She later denied ever saying that to a U.S. diplomat.

-In an interview in 2014, Darshan-Leitner told a Swedish pro-Israel nonprofit that "governments cannot do what we do," citing "political restraints" and "international treaties."
+In an interview in 2014, Darshan-Leitner told a Swedish pro-Israel nonprofit that "governments cannot do what we do", citing "political restraints" and "international treaties".

-In a book from 2017 titled "Harpoon" after Mossad's finance-tracking unit, Darshan-Leitner described her cooperation with the intelligence agency.
+In a 2017 book entitled Harpoon after Mossad's finance-tracking unit, Darshan-Leitner described her cooperation with the intelligence agency.
 She wrote that Mossad operatives held regular briefings with her and would tip her off on suspect financing for her to file lawsuits against.
 In some cases, the Israeli government provided written affidavits to back up claims.
 She claimed that her role in the operation was voluntary and unpaid.
 Two of the cases she credited the cooperation for was the lawsuit against the Palestinian Authority in 2015 and the legal complaints that led to the disbanding of a planned 2011 Gaza flotilla.
 Israel's military censors had to redact a fifth of the text according to Darshan-Leitner.

-Critics have labeled Shurat HaDin a "Government-organized non-governmental organization" (GONGO) over its Israeli government ties.
+Critics have labeled Shurat HaDin a "government-organized non-governmental organization" over its ties to the Israeli government.